Donald Trump is splitting America’s Republican Party in two — and his side is winning.

 But party loyalty is a powerful drug.
 By far most Republicans still voted for Trump, no matter their personal opinion of him, just like most of the Democrats who supported Sanders during the primaries ended up voting for Clinton.

-Next year’s midterm elections may tell us how much Trump really is changing America’s party system.
+Next year’s midterm elections should tell us how much Trump is really changing the two-party system.